Abortion in New Hampshire: Statistics

 In the period between 1972 and 1974, there were zero recorded illegal abortion deaths in the state.
 In 1990, 145,000 women in the state faced the risk of an unintended pregnancy.
 Alaska, California, and New Hampshire did not voluntarily provide the Centers for Disease Control (CDC) with abortion related data in 2000.
 All three states also failed to provide abortion-related statistics to the CDC the following year.
 In 2014, 66% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
+The 2023 American Values Atlas reported that, in their most recent survey, 74% of people from New Hampshire said that abortion should be legal in all or most cases.
 In 2017, the state had an infant mortality rate of 4.2 deaths per 1,000 live births.

 Abortion financing

-As of May 2018, women could obtain public funding for abortions in three specific cases: if her life was in danger, if the pregnancy was a result of rape, or if the pregnancy was a result of incest.
-As of May 2019, state Medicaid rules prohibited the use of state Medicaid funding for abortion services.
+As of May 2018, women could obtain public funding for abortions in three specific cases: if her life was in danger, when the pregnancy is a result of rape, or if the pregnancy is a result of incest.
+As of May 2019, state Medicaid rules prohibited the use of state Medicaid funding for abortion services except in those three formentioned cases.
 In 2010, the state had three publicly funded abortions which were federally funded.

 As of February 2021, New Hampshire residents may receive financial aid for abortion procedures through The Reproductive Freedom Fund of New Hampshire.

 Abortion rights views and activities

 Protests

 Women from New Hampshire participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, hundreds of abortion rights protesters rallied and marched in Manchester, Exeter, Keene and Portsmouth.